MicrosoftDocs/msix-docs/msix-src/psf/create-shortcut-with-script-package-support-framework.md

 C:\Program Files\WindowsApps\ContosoExpenses_`1.0.0.0`_x86__3z09h3y28h0qg

-To avoid having to change the application shortcut every time the application is updated, it is possible to create the shortcut pointing to the [AppExecutionAlias](/windows/apps/desktop/modernize/desktop-to-uwp-extensions).
-The __AppExecutionAlias__ allows to launch the application with the value defined in the alias session of the application manifest, so there is no need to specify the full application path.
-Therefore, before create the shortcut, it is necessary to define the alias in the application manifest and to install the packaged App.
+To avoid having to change the application shortcut every time the application is updated, create the shortcut by pointing to the [AppExecutionAlias](/windows/apps/desktop/modernize/desktop-to-uwp-extensions).
+The __AppExecutionAlias__ allows it to launch the application with the value defined in the alias session of the application manifest, so there is no need to specify the full application path.
+Therefore, before create the shortcut, define the alias in the application manifest.
 Otherwise, Windows Explorer will not recognize the alias and it will not allow us to create the shortcut.

 ## Create the application alias